 - The Anarchs, a general faction of vampires who believe the Camarilla are a bunch of outmoded feudal lords with their heads up their butts and the Sabbat are a band of psychopaths.
 They institute their own systems and fight to establish baronies free from Camarilla control, with political systems varying from baron to baron.

-- It should be notable that by the mid-nineties in which the setting is set, the only Anarch holdings left in the world is the US West Coast, which is being invaded by the Sabbat from Mexico, the Camarilla from the east, and the Kuei-Jin coming in by boat from the east, which showcases just how successful the Anarchs are.
+- It should be notable that by the mid-nineties in which the setting is set, the only Anarch holdings left in the world is the US West Coast, which is being invaded by the Sabbat from Mexico, the Camarilla from the east, and the Kuei-Jin coming in by boat from the west, which showcases just how successful the Anarchs are.

 - The play Last Meals has in one of its vignettes a Timothy McVeigh expy with a thing for mint chocolate chip ice cream.
-He is shown making a speech to the camera and does an Unflinching Walk from a building he has just blown up, while eating his ice cream.
+He is shown making a speech to the camera and does an Unflinching Walk from a building he has just blown up while eating his ice cream.

 - In Scribblenauts, "terrorist" and "anarchist" are represented by the same character model.

-- In Urban Chaos Riot Response the main villains are a bunch of anarchist pyromaniacs called "The Burners" who kill indiscriminately, wear painted hockey masks, and are really brainwashed employees of a corporation who want to "burn the city alive" to "make the country pay for its exploitation of 3rd world countries."
+- In Urban Chaos: Riot Response the main villains are a bunch of anarchist pyromaniacs called "The Burners" who kill indiscriminately, wear painted hockey masks, and are really brainwashed employees of a corporation who want to "burn the city alive" to "make the country pay for its exploitation of 3rd world countries."

 - Victoria: An Empire Under the Sun has a variety of "Crime buildings" that can appear if your crime spending gets too low, one of these is "anarchist bomb-throwers" that greatly increases the chance of a "Political assassination" event.